There is a problem with how we look at traffic generation.

 These are post specific and work incredibly well.

-I have used a content upgrade in this post to offer an exclusive PDF version, but here is an example from a recent post:
+I have used a content upgrade in this post to offer an exclusive PDF version, but here is an example:

 The notification box pictured above offered an exclusive piece of content, when readers clicked on the link they were greeted with a popover notification: